acg-team/tral/easy_setup/README.md

 - xstream
 - tred

-In the end of each installation script for the external software an uninstallation procedure can be found.
+On the bottom of each installation script for the external software an uninstallation procedure can be found.
 Either comment all installation part and uncomment uninstallation part or run the commands directly in the commandline.

 ## Activation and Use of TRAL

 Since TRAL will be installed within a virtual environment, you need to activate it, each time you want to use TRAL.
-For tactivation you can run the script activateTRAL.sh either with
+For activation you can run the script activateTRAL.sh either with

 ```
 . activateTRAL.sh